Timmy7416/Timmy7416/README.md

-- 👋 Hi, I’m @Timmy7416
+-  Hello there, I’m @Timmy7416
-- 👀 I’m interested in to understand and get more insights on programming language.
+-  I’m interested in to understand and get more insights on programming language.
-- 🌱 I’m currently learning Phython
+-  I’m currently learning Phython

 <!---